respectYourNeighbour/GMAN_Boilerplate/README.md

 A Gruntfile is comprised of the following parts:

--The "wrapper" function
+- The "wrapper" function
--Project and task configuration
+- Project and task configuration
--Loading Grunt plugins and tasks
+- Loading Grunt plugins and tasks
--Custom tasks
+- Custom tasks

 Read more: http://gruntjs.com/getting-started